scylladb/scylladb-docs-homepage/docs/get-started/query-data/delete-data.rst

 Including the ``WHERE`` clause with a specific restriction is essential to ensure that only the rows meeting the restriction will be deleted.
-This is done to prevent accidental deletions of all data in the table.
+This is done to prevent accidental deletions of the wrong data in the table.

 In summary, the ``DELETE`` statement in ScyllaDB is used to remove existing data from a table.
 Always use a ``WHERE`` clause with a suitable restriction to